PurpleLightBlue/todolist-app/README.md

 I've not used React and typescript for a while and this was a bit of a refresher for me, its also my first Next.js project.
 In general it was a bit of a re-awakening of some skills I've not used for a couple of years

 ### Things that could be better
-The tests are very limited, more unit and integration tests are needed and if you were going to production some end-to-end tests would'nt go amiss.
+The tests are very limited, more unit and integration tests are needed and if you were going to production some end-to-end tests wouldn't go amiss.
+My javascript testing skills require a bit of de-rusting and improvement.
 I stuck to the brief of a simple to-do list app but for anything more advanced the security needs improving as well as a proper concept of users.
 I would use some sort of third party for that such as Okta or Azure Entra.

 ## Table of Contents